AdaptivMCP/AdaptivMCP/docs/start_session.md

 1. `get_server_config`
    - Discover whether writes are allowed (`write_allowed`).
    - Learn the default controller repository and branch.
-   - Inspect HTTP, concurrency, and approval settings so you understand the environment and its external limits.
+   - Inspect HTTP, concurrency, and approval settings so you understand the environment and its external constraints.

 2. `list_all_actions` with `include_parameters=true`
    - Enumerate every MCP tool exposed by this server.